 Like tennis, a set is won when a team wins six games and there is at least two games difference – failing that the set is decided by a tie-break.
 Matches are best of three sets.

 Padel courts are designed for four players and are roughly 25% smaller than the size of a tennis court.
 The speed of the game, combined with the smaller size of a padel court, makes singles play difficult, and most padel matches feature two pairs of players.

 Some padel courts are designed especially for singles, but around 90% of all padel courts in the world are doubles specific.
 At a professional level only doubles is played on the World Padel Tour, the leading competition for elite players.

 Padel in Hertfordshire

 Facilities in Hertfordshire are currently fairly limited but there is a strong determination and drive in the county to boost the number of courts and participation in the area.
-A number of exciting projects aimed at introducing padel to many more players, are currently in the pipeline, including one at Broxbourne Tennis Club, where planning permission has already been granted for 2 outdoor courts, with a projected opening time of late Spring 2022.
+A number of exciting projects aimed at introducing padel to many more players, are currently in the pipeline.
+Broxbourne Tennis Club now has 2 padel courts which are available for use.

 Tel: 01923 470140